andrevidela/Research-report/Thesis/index.md

 Which is the finite group[^20] of size 5.
 Using this semiring would mean that we cannot have more than 5 of every variable.
 It would also mean that sharing a variable too many times result in linearity `0` which is pretty odd.

-One very useful semiring is the `InfNat` semiring, the natural numbers equiped with a `top` value:
+One very useful semiring is the `InfNat` semiring, the natural numbers equipped with a `top` value:

 ```haskell
 data InfNat = N Nat | Top